dracolim/Automated-Summarisation/README.md

 # Simple Automated Summarisation
  - using deep learning
- - abstractive summarisation with pegasus
+ - abstractive summarisation with pegasus model with the transformers library